visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 If the value is an array: multiple URL templates.
 Each endpoint must return the same content for the same tile index.
 This can be used to work around [domain sharding](https://developer.mozilla.org/en-US/docs/Glossary/Domain_sharding), allowing browsers to download more resources simultaneously.
 Requests made are balanced among the endpoints, based on the tile index.

+##### `tileJSON` (String|JSON, optional)

+A URL template which a valid TileJSON should be loaded or a valid TileJSON object (https://github.com/mapbox/tilejson-spec/tree/master/2.2.0).

+if this property is set, the data property will be ignored and the URL tiles templates will be read from TileJSON template.
+The same will happen with minZoom and maxZoom properties.

+- Default: `null`

 ##### `getTileData` (Function, optional)